-Welcome to our Business Plan for 2017/18, this sets out what we plan to achieve over the coming year.
-It forms the first year of our new five year 2017-22 Corporate Plan which will be published later this year.
-The Business Plan is an initial step in developing a new way of working; planning and collaboratively aiming for common goals following 2 key pieces of legislation namely The Well-being of Future Generations (Wales) Act 2015 and The Environment (Wales) Act 2016.
+Welcome to our Business Plan for 2018/19, this sets out what we plan to achieve over the coming year.
+It forms the second year of our Corporate Plan to 2022.
+The Business Plan is a step in developing a new way of working; planning and collaboratively aiming for common goals following 2 key pieces of legislation namely The Well-being of Future Generations (Wales) Act 2015 and The Environment (Wales) Act 2016.

 Pursuing and applying sustainable management of natural resources, is our focus.
 Our State of Natural Resources Report (SoNaRR), identifies some of the challenges and the opportunities we now have.
 To address the opportunities for managing natural resources sustainably so that wellbeing can be increased, and in adopting the principles of sustainable management of natural resources to the way we work, we have developed our first set of Well-being Objectives.
 Starting with involving our stakeholders, internally and externally, we have considered how we can collaborate with our partners and integrate our objectives with others and across the Well-being Goals.
 This will help us to ensure our activities will prevent the SoNaRR challenges getting worse in the long term.